Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: Further work and discussion.

-{\mathtt{cbv}} It is illustrate an example of application of the tools which we have developed.
-We do so by summarizing further work \cite{FaggianRonchi} where for each of the following, Plotkin's Call-by-Value \cite{PlotkinCbV}, Call-by-Name, and Simpson's linear $\lambda$-calculus \cite{Simpson05}, a fully fledged probabilistic extension is developed.
+\paragraph{A larger example of application} {\mathtt{cbv}} Let us illustrate with an example the use of the tools which we have developed.
+We do so by summarizing further work~\cite{FaggianRonchi}.
+There, for each of the following, Plotkin's Call-by-Value~\cite{PlotkinCbV}, Call-by-Name, and Simpson's linear $\lambda$-calculus~\cite{Simpson05}, a fully fledged probabilistic extension is developed.
 Each probabilistic calculus satisfies confluence, and a form of standardization (surface standardization).
 To obtain confluence, only the probabilistic reduction is constrained, while $\beta$ reduction is unrestricted.
-In the three calculi, the role of asymptotically standard strategy is played by a reduction which is non-deterministic but satisfy Random Descent -- this is necessary for technical reasons, because with the (usual) deterministic strategy, a standardization result for finite sequences fails.
+In the three calculi, the role of asymptotically standard strategy is played by a reduction which is \emph{non-deterministic} but \emph{satisfies Random Descent}---this is necessary, because with the (usual) deterministic strategy, a standardization result for finite sequences fails.

 Let us see some details.